Skip to main content

 00:08:41:21 – 00:09:01:01

 And we can all see that this is quite a storm that’s going on at the moment.
-I could go on.
-I’m sure you aware of all of these.
-But one thing I just think we need to note and think about as we go through this presentation is not actually going to it’s very unlikely that this is going to let up any time soon.
+I could go on but I’m sure you aware of all of these.
+But one thing I just think we need to note and think about as we go through this presentation is it’s very unlikely that this is going to let up any time soon.

 00:09:01:03 – 00:09:27:00

-So the question is, how can organizations not just survive in these turbulent times but thrive as well in order to do that, organizations are going to need to be agile, innovative and adaptable.
-They’re going to be able to need to find ways to challenge the status quo and think differently.
-We need this in our organizations, but this is a strong belief.
+So, the question is, how can organizations not just survive in these turbulent times but thrive as well?
+In order to do that, organizations are going to need to be agile, innovative and adaptable.
+They’re going to need to find ways to challenge the status quo and think differently.
+We need this in our organizations, but this is a strong belief

 00:09:27:00 – 00:09:51:03

-We have it arguing the organizations themselves do not change.
-It’s the people within them that do.
-And that’s what creates the shift.
+We have at Daggerwing; that organizations themselves do not change.
+It’s the people within them that do, and that’s what creates the shift.
 And if people within your organization are agile, innovative and adaptable, then your organization is going to be to.
 And the way to ensure this is to create and embed a learning culture, which is the topic that you’ve all signed up to listen to about today.

 00:09:51:05 – 00:10:17:07

 And as I just mentioned, the key for us all as leaders in times like this is to find ways to ensure our organizations don’t just, as I said, survive, but can thrive through turbulent times as well as those of relative stability as well.
-So I’m just going to ask you all to, if possible, keep this global context in mind during this webinar, and I’ll hand over to Imogen to talk about what a learning culture means, right?
+So, I’m just going to ask you all to, if possible, keep this global context in mind during this webinar, and I’ll hand over to Imogen to talk about what a learning culture means.

 00:10:17:13 – 00:10:50:19

 Yes.
-So and shared some great context in terms of why there’s so, so critical to build a learning culture now.
-And let’s unpack what that looks like.
+So, Hen shared some great context in terms of why it’s so, so critical to build a learning culture now and let’s unpack what that looks like.
 What does it really mean when we say learning culture?
-So we’ll start to define it here.
-So in learning cultures, employees really see learning as a way of like it’s this always on mindset, a forever long journey.
+So, we’ll start to define it here.
+In learning cultures, employees really see learning as an always on mindset, a forever long journey.

 00:10:50:21 – 00:11:20:13

 And this is really what we mean by having a culture of learning.
 It’s how employees within an organization show up to work each and every day.
-They really view it as an essential part of their day to day success and also key to longer term success as well.
-So in learning cultures, people are actively seeking out new information.
+They really view it as an essential part of their day-to-day success and also key to longer-term success as well.
+In learning cultures, people are actively seeking out new information.

 00:11:20:13 – 00:11:59:12

 They’re watching out for new concepts, they’re looking out for growth opportunity, for challenges.
 And it’s really this active mindset versus a passive or stagnant one.
-So when learning is seen as a way of life, it’s hugely tied to having a growth mindset.
-And that’s really the belief that both capabilities, talent, skills, all of those things can be strengthened through effort, hard work, experience and employees.
+When learning is seen as a way of life, it’s hugely tied to having a growth mindset.
+And that’s really the belief tha capabilities, talent, skills, all of those things can be strengthened through effort, hard work, experience.

 00:11:59:12 – 00:12:29:04

-With this mindset, they really believe that their capabilities and skill, they act like a muscle, right?
-They can be built up and strengthened over time.
+Employees with this mindset, they really believe that their capabilities and skill.
+They act like a muscle, that can be built up and strengthened over time.
 And employees with this mindset, they are a learner for life and they grow accordingly.
-Okay, so now you’ll see on the slide when learning is seen as a way of life, this isn’t really what it looks like in terms of day to day behaviors.
+Okay, so now you’ll see on the slide when learning is seen as a way of life, this is really what it looks like in terms of day-to-day behaviors.

 00:12:29:04 – 00:13:00:01

-And you’ll see a five listed on the slide here.
-And as in chatted about earlier, we know that we’re living in times of massive change and we’re not living in times where people blindly follow decisions coming from the top.
-We’re in a time where people have a ton of data and information at their fingertips and they act on it and they make their own decisions and they choose to pivot when they feel it’s needed.
+And you’ll see five listed on the slide here.
+And as Hen chatted about earlier, we know that we’re living in times of massive change and we’re not living in times where people blindly follow decisions coming from the top.
+We’re in a time where people have a ton of data and information at their fingertips, and they act on it and they make their own decisions, and they choose to pivot when they feel it’s needed.

 00:13:00:03 – 00:13:29:24

-So we as leaders really need to deliver it.
-We try to cultivate an environment where employees can exhibit these five behaviors that you see on the slide.
-And a quick reminder culture at when we really think about that as how employees approach their work and these behaviors that you see here.
+So, we as leaders really need to deliberately try to cultivate an environment where employees can exhibit these five behaviors that you see on the slide.
+And a quick reminder, culture at Daggerwing, we really think about that as how employees approach their work and these behaviors that you see here.
 This is how employees within the learning culture show up each and every day.

 00:13:30:01 – 00:13:57:07